 The length of a script is also crucial for animated videos.
-It because the length of a video affects the engagement of the audiences.
+The reason is the length of a video affects the engagement of the audiences.

 It’s a sad fact that the average attention span of a human is short only 8.25 seconds.
 Therefore, if you want people to watch your animated video to the end, keep your script short first.
 The optimal length for an animated video is 90 seconds, equals to 200-250 words in the script.

-The keys to write an awesome animation script
+The keys to writing an awesome educational animation script

 1. Start with a brief

-Briefing is a vital step in writing a script that guides the overall direction of your animated video.
+The briefing is a vital step in writing an educational animation script that guides the overall direction of your animated video.
 Why should you do it first?
 Because a brief can identifies the learning objectives, primary audience, animation style, and video core messages also.